jupyterhub/jupyter-server-proxy/jupyterlab-server-proxy/README.md

-# jupyterlab-server-proxy
+# @jupyterhub/jupyter-server-proxy labextension

-Adds items to the JupyterLab [Launcher] representing the configured server processes.
+This JupyterLab extension that is bundled and requires with the PyPI package jupyter-server-proxy adds items to the JupyterLab [Launcher] representing the configured server processes.

 [launcher]: https://jupyterlab.readthedocs.io/en/stable/extension/extension_points.html#launcher